richie5um/TBWords/README.md

 ./TBWords --port=8081 --sleep=500ms --mode=words < myfile.txt
 ```

-Mode can be 'lines' or 'words'.
+Mode can be 'lines' or 'words' (default is 'lines').

 If you want to run this on a loop, then use Bash to